BEFORE YOU COME TO A COUNTY RESERVOIR!

 - Anderson Reservoir will be closed to all boating on Wednesday, October 30, 2013 due to low water levels.
-Calero Reservoir is open 7 days a week, and Coyote is open weekends and holidays until further notice.
+Calero Reservoir is open 7 days a week.

 - All other reservoirs and bodies of water are closed indefinitely to boating (including model boats) - those are Almaden, Chesbro, Sandy Wool, Cottonwood, Grant, Guadalupe, Uvas, and Vasona.

 If the reservoir does close, we will look at expanding boating opportunities elsewhere if feasible.
 Check our website or call (408) 779-3634 before you travel to make sure Anderson Reservoir is open.

 To see current closures or restrictions, view here.

 RESERVATIONS AND FEES

 - During peak season, boating reservations can be made online or by calling (408) 355-2201.
 Reservations are not available in off-season.

 - Effective January 1, 2014 there will be a modification in how the $7.00 and $35.00 annual inspection fees will be collected.

 - All vessels, including float tubes, will be subject to inspection and shall pay an inspection fee.
 Previously float tubes without oars were exempt from the fee.